 Milan has it all, from the glamorous world of fashion and design, professional football teams, to amazing Catholic cathedrals!
 And let’s not forget the popular Ambrosian (or Milanese) chants that are more commonly known as the basis of our modern musical scale system.
 Impressive, right!

-Put on your most stylish clothes and take a quick stroll around the fashion capital of the world with these 43 interesting facts about Milan…
+Put on your most stylish clothes and take a quick stroll around the fashion capital of the world with these fun facts about Milan…

 Milan is the second-largest Italian city and the economic capital of Italy.